A man in white work clothes stands on a ladder and carefully paints the side of a house.

 Extras

 Did your team end up having to peel wallpaper to make a surface paintable?
-Did you have to power wash the exterior of a building?
-Or, maybe the client requested that you also paint the kitchen trim, which requires an expert’s touch.
-If you and/or your crew had to perform extra duties or speciality orders beyond what was initially agreed upon, you deserve to be compensated.
-Your extras section is where all the miscellaneous charges go.
+Did you have to power-wash the exterior of a building?
+Or maybe the client requested that you also paint the kitchen trim, which requires an expert’s touch.

-What to Charge on your Painting Invoice
+What to charge on your painting invoice

 There are many factors to consider when charging your clients, including your experience and skill level.
-Be sure to check sites like PayScale or talent.com for the most current pay rates for painters in Canada.
-According to talent.com, in Canada, the average hourly rate for a painter is $20.86 in 2023.
-However, that rate may be higher or lower depending on your region.
+Check sites like Payscale or Talent.com for the most current pay rates for painters in Canada, and ask around your network.

 Looking for something else?